MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/2-monitor-vm-health.md

 ## Get boot diagnostics

 In addition to the metrics discussed above, you can also enable boot diagnostics to troubleshoot VMs in Azure.
-This helps you identify issues with your VMs during the boot process.
+Boot diagnostics help you identify issues with your VMs during the boot process.
 The boot diagnostics feature needs a storage account to save the data that it collects.

 Once boot diagnostics is enabled, you can: